civol/HDLRuby/README.md

 monitor(:<name>).(<list of shared signals>)
 ```

-Monitors are used exactly the same ways as arbiters (including the write access granting policies) but block the execution of the sequencers that require write access until the access is granted.
+Monitors are used the same ways as arbiters (including the write access granting policies) but block the execution of the sequencers that require write access until the access is granted.
 If we take the example of code with two sequencers given as an illustration of arbiter usage, replacing the arbiter with a monitor as follows will lock the second sequencer until it can write to shared variables `x` and `y` ensuring that all its loop cycles have the specified result:

 ```ruby
 monitor(:ctrl_xy).(x,y)